Bichromatic Rabi Control of Semiconductor Qubits

-Here, we investigate experimentally and theoretically the bichromatic driving of semiconductor spin qubits in a two-qubit system defined in a strained germanium quantum well.
-We find that both qubits can be coherently driven by mixed frequency signals, including the sum and difference of the two frequencies.
+Here, we investigate experimentally and theoretically the bichromatic driving of semiconductor spin qubits in a 2-qubit system defined in a strained germanium quantum well.
+We find that both qubits can be coherently driven by mixed frequency signals, including the sum and difference of the corresponding frequencies.
 We investigate the occurrence of resonance anticrossings in EDSR spectroscopy maps, which originate from the Autler-Townes (also known as ac Stark) shift of a photon-dressed spin transition.
-Additionally, we introduce a model that reveals the importance of spin-preserving and spin-flip tunneling terms in bichromatic and monochromatic EDSR.
+Additionally, we introduce a model that reveals the importance of spin-conserving and spin-flip tunneling terms in bi- and monochromatic EDSR.